ICAST 2004: Bass Industry Trends & New

 Nature Vision, Inc.

-fish camera designs in realistic paint patterns to their Aqua-Vu
+new non-spooking fish camera designs in realistic paint patterns

-underwater viewing systems.
-You can get a fish-shaped camera in
+to their Aqua-Vu underwater viewing systems.
+You can get a

 Outdoor writer/editor and media, contact: